ayufan/pve-helpers/README.md

 After editing configuration `update-grub` and reboot Proxmox VE.

+> Note: I have amazing performance without using `isolcpus`.

 ### 4. Suspend/resume

 There's a set of scripts that try to perform restart of machines